jsloan256/HLSCrashCourse/README.md

 Run
 * `HCCLinux$ ../Scripts/PartitionSDCard /dev/sdX`
+* Remove and reinstall SD card into PC
 * `HCCLinux$ ../Scripts/ProgramSDCard /dev/sdX`

 Open a serial terminal and log into linux using `petalinux` as the username.